winitzki/scall/roadmap.md

 # Roadmap for Dhall-related projects

 - Finish the tutorial book and publish it (depends on finishing SOFP first).
-- Rewrite all algorithms to be stack-safe.
+- Rewrite all algorithms to be stack-safe, including parsing.
+Add tests for deeply nested values.
 - Rewrite the type checking and normal form algorithms using λ-spines and ∀-spines instead of nested forms, without functional changes.
+This is a pre-requisite for the one-step type inference.
 - Implement parsing enhancements, without changing normal forms.
 (See below.)
 - Implement a type-checker that can modify the expression being type checked.
 The new expression may have some type parameters inserted and some type annotations inserted.
 - Implement "one-step" type inference for λ-spines using that feature.
 Modify the do-notation by using type inference.
 - Automatically insert values of unit type `{}` when needed.
 - Each expression has a built-in "type annotation" field that may be initially empty.
 Implement the beta-reducer that can use the type information.
 If type information is not present, certain "type-sensitive" beta-reductions will not be performed (but others will be).
 - Implement more features for dependent type checking.
 Add a "value context" to the typechecker.
 (See below.)
-- Enable row and column polymorphism.
+- Enable row and column polymorphism according to [this issue](https://github.com/dhall-lang/dhall-lang/issues/1381).
+See if the standard tests still pass.
-- Figure out if my definition of the freeVar judgment is correct (do we allow only zero de Bruijn index values?).
+- Figure out if my definition of the `freeVar` judgment is correct (do we allow only zero de Bruijn index values?).
-- Document the import system in the standard.
+- Document the import system in the standard (I had a branch about that).
 Or, add an "implementation note" document.
 Currently, the import system is less clearly documented than other parts.
 - Document the JSON, the YAML, and the TOML export.
 - Implement "lightweight bindings" for Python, Rust, Java?
 - Implement an IntelliJ plugin for fully-featured Dhall IDE.